prodigalProgrammer/mini-project/README.md

 ## Features

 - Website created without any flex or grid properties.
 Old School!
+- Header has a fixed position throughout the page.
 - Hover cursor on Nav links & Send Button.
 - Nav links change color when hovered over.
 - Submit button disabled as to not redirect away from website.
 - Button looks like it presses down when clicked.
 - Form made with text and email inputs.
 Label elements are connected.
+- Created an img tag with caption and alt attribute.
+- Link in img caption take you to my YouTube channel.